sowbug/703n/README.md

 1. If I have an Ethernet-only internet connection while traveling and wish to use a wireless-only device such as a tablet, this works great.

+WAP - Client
+===

+The directory `sta-client` puts the device in client mode with a DHCP server on the LAN side.

+* Connects to an existing wireless network called `703n` with the password `703n703n`.

+* Hands out DHCP addresses in the range 192.168.48.x to devices connected to the Ethernet jack.

+* Using masquerading, lets the 192.168.48.x devices talk to the wireless network.

+The purpose of this setup is to let an Ethernet-only device talk to a wireless network.
+Without an inexpensive solution like this, you would have to run a long Ethernet cable somewhere or buy a power-line communication device, which can be expensive and annoying.

+General Tips
+===

-For ease of administration, consider installing luci.
+* For ease of administration, consider installing luci.
 While connected to a working LAN: `opkg update && opkg install luci && /etc/init.d/uhttpd enable && /etc/init.d/uhttpd start`

-Extra bonus
-===

-The sta_client branch is a known-bad (WIP) configuration for the same router in client mode.
-The purpose is to give a network connection via wifi to a wired device plugged into the 703n's Ethernet port.
+* To install either of these configurations, scp the `etc/config` directory's contents over to the router, preferably after putting in your own SSID/password in the right places.
+Then reboot the router.